Millions still at risk due to ongoing famine in Malawi (18.1.17) + flooding in Madagascar

 ‘In Kachokolo Parish, we saw a group of women singing praise as they walked with their archdeacon to the church where maize was being distributed.

 ‘We are so thankful to all our partners for the financial support that has made it possible to reach out to vulnerable households.
 This will even help with church growth as community members have appreciated the help given by the church, something they never expected considering the church itself is facing economic hardship along with everyone else in the country.

 'The support has motivated a lot of people to make pledges to give more to the church after witnessing the love God has for them.’

 The famine is also affecting Madagascar and Zimbabwe.

 In Madagascar, the Diocese of Toliara’s development co-ordinator Gasthé Alphonse told USPG: 'We are in the rainy season now and people are suffering because there's too much rain and the villages and fields are flooding.
 The situation is getting worse.
 The Anglican Church is making rice distributions.'

 He added: 'Southern Madagascar is experiencing heavy rains causing floods.
 Infrastructure is devastated, including roads, schools, cultivated fields, houses, offices.
 Too much rain.
 Some people have died.

 'This is putting a strain on people who were not prepared, who are now homeless.

 'The rising water also cuts off traffic, which brings rising transport costs because they have to deviate.'

-- Your donations to USPG’s Rapid Response Famine Appeal will help Anglican Churches to support local communities experiencing food shortages in Malawi, Madagascar and Zimbabwe.
+- Your donations to USPG’s Rapid Response Fund will help Anglican Churches to support local communities experiencing food shortages in Malawi, Madagascar and Zimbabwe.